-All importers must register with the Secretariat of Foreign Trade (SECEX) to access the SISCOMEX computerized trade documentation system.
-SISCOMEX registration requirements are onerous, including a minimum capital requirement.
+All importers must register with the Secretariat of Foreign Trade (SECEX) to access Brazil's "SISCOMEX" computerized trade documentation system.
+SISCOMEX registration requirements are onerous, including a minimum capital requirement, although a contemplated upgrade to SISCOMEX is expected to cut wait times and streamline operations.
 In addition, fees are assessed for each import statement submitted through SISCOMEX.
 Most imports into Brazil are covered by an "automatic import license" regime.
-Brazil's non-automatic import licensing system includes imports of products that require authorization from specific ministries or agencies such as beverages (Ministry of Agriculture), pharmaceuticals (Ministry of Health), and arms and munitions (National Defense Ministry).
+Brazil's non-automatic import licensing system includes imports of products that require authorization from specific ministries or agencies; such as beverages (Ministry of Agriculture), pharmaceuticals (Ministry of Health), and arms and munitions (National Defense Ministry).
 Although a list of products subject to non-automatic import licensing procedures is published on the Brazilian Ministry of Development, Industry and Trade website, specific information related to non-automatic import license requirements and explanations for rejections of non-automatic import license applications are lacking.
 These measures have made importing into Brazil less transparent and more cumbersome for U.S. exporters.